qeesung/gitaly/README.md

   1. Move git operations as close to the data as possible
-     * Migrate from git operations on workers, accessing git data over NFS to Gitaly services running on file-severs accessing git data on local drives
+     * Migrate from git operations on workers, accessing git data over NFS to Gitaly services running on file-servers accessing git data on local drives
      * Ultimately, this will lead to all git operations occurring via the Gitaly service and the removal of the need for NFS access to git volumes.